-This section of the AICPA’s Governmental Audit Quality Center (GAQC) Web site is intended to provide links to Practice Aids and tools that will assist auditors in understanding the requirements of Government Auditing Standards, issued by the Comptroller General of the United States (also referred to as the Yellow Book) and includes the following:
+This section of the AICPA’s Governmental Audit Quality Center (GAQC) Web site is intended to provide links to Practice Aids and tools that will assist auditors in understanding the requirements of Government Auditing Standards, issued by the Comptroller General of the United States (also referred to as the Yellow Book and GAGAS) and includes the following:

 2011 Yellow Book Independence—Nonaudit Services Documentation Practice Aid

 As communicated in GAQC Alert #188, this GAQC practice aid titled, 2011 Yellow Book Independence—Nonaudit Services Documentation Practice Aid (practice aid), was developed to assist auditors in meeting the requirements in the 2011 revision to Government Auditing Standards (the 2011 Yellow Book) for identifying and evaluating threats to independence when considering whether to provide a nonaudit service.
 The practice aid will be very helpful to auditors having audit engagements of all types and sizes.
 However, it highlights the following nonaudit services that are frequently performed for smaller entities:

 - Preparing journal entries other than proposed audit entries

 One of the key features of the practice aid is a step-by-step questionnaire template that covers the thought process and related auditor documentation considerations when evaluating independence.
 The remainder of the practice aid contains detailed appendices that include, among other things, real-life examples of actual non-audit service scenarios and how an auditor might respond to them.
 Additionally, the practice aid provides information on how an auditor might consider an auditee’s skills, knowledge, or experience, which is a requirement for every nonaudit service provided.
 Finally, an illustrative completed version of the questionnaire template is provided.

 Because of the importance of this area and to promote consistency in practice, the practice aid is available in two forms as follows: